 Located just 6.5km (4mi) from St Asaph, one of Britain’s smallest cities, this homely shack is perfect for two.
 With views over the nearby mountains, a well-equipped kitchen for cooking and a cast-iron bed, you will be warm, well fed and comfortable as you enjoy your romantic getaway.
 The neighbours, comprising pigmy goats, rare-breed sheep, ducks and chickens, all help guests to immerse themselves in the real country lifestyle.

 This lovely little annexe adjoins the neighbouring farmhouse.
-Enjoy a 4o minute leisurely walk to the beach and, when it all gets too much, there’s a hot tub for two waiting just for you.
-Civilisation is quite a way away with this one, so seclusion is definitely on the menu in this solid, stone built cottage.
+Enjoy a 4o-minute leisurely walk to the beach, and when it all gets too much, there’s a hot tub for two waiting just for you.
+Civilisation is quite a way away with this one, so seclusion is definitely on the menu in this solid, stone-built cottage.